-On the last track, we discussed marital disharmony, violence and depression.
+In the last section, we discussed marital disharmony, violence and depression.
 This included increased irritability, physical abuse and a lessened sense of self.

 Do you have a pregnant client whose mother has recently passed away?

-On this track, we will discuss loss and depression.
+In this section, we will discuss loss and depression.
 This will include mothers who lose mothers and the confluence of causes regarding depression.
-As you listen, think of your client.
+As you read, think of your client.
 What symptoms of depression does she show, and how do you respond?
-Would playing this track be beneficial as an educational tool during you next session with a client you are currently treating?
+Would playing this section be beneficial as an educational tool during your next session with a client you are currently treating?

 Marital disharmony and abuse increases the risk for depression in part because most women in these situations are unwilling or unable to share their pain or have no one to whom they can turn for support.
 Many women turn to their own mothers for advice and comfort during pregnancy.